A posteriori error estimates for a bang-bang optimal control problem: A posteriori error estimates

 \subsection{Reliability}

-The upcoming analysis mainly hinges on approximations of the error between a solution to the discrete optimal control problem and suitable auxiliary variables that we shall define in what follows.
+The upcoming analysis mainly hinges on approximations of the error between a solution to the semi-discrete optimal control problem and suitable auxiliary variables that we shall define in what follows.